 Some fish species known to occur in the Mitchell River have never been recorded during NFRC surveys.
-For example, no Climbing Galaxias, Dwarf Galaxias, Mountain Galaxias or Spotted Galaxias, Flinders Pygmy Perch, Pouched Lamprey or River Blackfish have been detected in the surveys.
-The Climbing Galaxias, Spotted Galaxias and Pouched Lamprey are diadromous species occurring in coastal Victoria.
+For example, no Climbing Galaxias, Dwarf Galaxias, Mountain Galaxias or Spotted Galaxias or River Blackfish have been detected in the surveys.
+The Climbing and Spotted Galaxias are diadromous species occurring in coastal Victoria.
 The Climbing Galaxias and Spotted Galaxias have patchy distributions and are found in lowland areas but are hard to detect using NFRC sampling methodology.
-The Pouched Lamprey was considered widespread but in recent times adults are rarely seen and are usually active nocturnally.
 The Mountain Galaxias is found on both sides of the Great Dividing Range from Melbourne eastwards in Victoria.
 In the Mitchell River they are widespread and patchy in the lower areas, but more common in higher altitudes and are hard to detect using the NFRC sampling methodology.
-The Dwarf Galaxias (listed as vulnerable nationally under the Environmental Protection and Biodiversity Conservation Act 1992) and Flinders Pygmy Perch (listed as vulnerable in Victoria under the FFG Act 1988) are often found in offstream habitats.
+The Dwarf Galaxias (listed as vulnerable nationally under the Environmental Protection and Biodiversity Conservation Act 1992) are often found in offstream habitats.
 The River Blackfish are a lowland species, generally found at altitudes below 200 metres.
 This species has suffered a decline in distribution and abundance across Victoria and was historically considered to be widespread, but with a patchy distribution within the Mitchell River basin.